-I’ve been married now for 18 years to my husband Nick.
-A lot of you know him from appearances on my Instagram, and many posts that I’ve shared about our story of restoration.
-I get asked almost daily from struggling women about my relationship with Nick and what steps I took to “fix” our relationship.
-I thought I’d blog about the things that were the most helpful to me in hopes that it helps those out there who are struggling in their relationship.
+I’ve been married now for 18 years to my husband, Nick.
+Many of you know him from appearances on my Instagram, and many posts that I’ve shared about our story of restoration.
+I get asked almost daily by struggling women about my relationship with Nick and what steps I took to “fix” our relationship.
+I thought I’d blog about the most helpful things to me in hopes that it helps those out there who are struggling in their relationship.

 1. You can’t fix anyone.

 Fixing is a behavior disease that will kill your relationship.
 We all do it at some point in our relationship, even if we mean no harm.
 We often try to “help” our loved ones because we see things in them that they can’t see.
 Please hear me… There is nothing that you can do to change the person you are with.
 It doesn’t matter how hard you try, and if they don’t want to change, they aren’t going to change.
 You have to decide for yourself IF they NEVER change, are you able to stay with them?
 If the answer is no, then you might as well move on now.
 If you are willing to work on yourself and change the way you engage with your partner, your relationship will change regardless if they stay the same.
 You may even inspire them to change, but don’t expect that.
 Expectations are the footholds of resentments.